andresycalderon/andresycalderon.github.io/_pages/about.md

   - /about.html
 ---

-I am an economist, currently working as a Consultant at the Inter-American Development Bank (IDB).
+I am a Colombian economist, currently working as a Consultant at the Inter-American Development Bank (IDB).
 My research interests are in Development and Public Economics, mainly focused on the Personnel of the State.

 I am finishing my Master in Economics at Universidad del Rosario.
 I have a B.A. in Economics from Universidad Industrial de Santander.
 Before joining the IDB, I worked at the Department of Economics at Universidad del Rosario and Banco de la República (the Central Bank of Colombia).